Join us!

 About Healing Arts Collaborative:

-Healing Arts Collaborative (HAC) is a community-driven therapy and healing arts practice based on Occaneechi, Shakori, Cheraw, Tuscarora, and Lumbee ancestral land (commonly called Durham, NC).
+Healing Arts Collaborative (HAC) is a community-driven therapy and healing arts practice based on Occaneechi, Shakori, Cheraw, Tuscarora, Lumbee, and Catawba ancestral land (commonly called Durham, NC and Charlotte, NC).
 We are mental healthcare workers committed to providing safe, affirming, and culturally competent healthcare for our 2SLGBTQIA+ community in a private practice setting.

 HAC practitioners are committed to decolonial, abolitionist, anti-racist, anti-ableist and liberation principles in our work and personal lives.
 Our therapy style is person-centered, trauma-informed, queer- and gender-celebratory, sex-positive, fat positive, anti-oppressive, and creative.
 We value personal and collective artistic, musical, movement-based, dramatic, and written expression, and hold space for these liberatory practices in and outside of therapy sessions.